 - 5.6.1.A Tournament will be held each year for Junior competitors.
-Registration forms will be printed in the ARA News, beginning in May of each competitive season.
-Upon receiving a completed registration form from interested competitors, an official Junior Recognition Tournament Score Sheet will be mailed to the Match Director identified on the Registration Form. - 5.6.2.
+Official Junior Recognition Tournament Score Sheets are available on the ARA website. - 5.6.2.
 There will be no target fees. - 5.6.3.
-Juniors must shoot three consecutive targets at a regularly scheduled ARA event. - 5.6.4.These scores will count for the Club Match or the Tournament at which they are shot, in addition to the Junior Recognition Tournament. - 5.6.5.The Match Director is responsible for completing the Junior Recognition Tournament Score Sheet and mailing it to the ARA Business Office along with the Club Match Report. - 5.6.6.All targets must be shot and Score Sheets mailed to the ARA Business Office by August 1st.
+Juniors must shoot three consecutive targets at a regularly scheduled ARA event. - 5.6.4.
+These scores will count for the Club Match or the Tournament at which they are shot, in addition to the Junior Recognition Tournament. - 5.6.5.The Match Director is responsible for completing the Junior Recognition Tournament Score Sheet and mailing it to the ARA Business Office along with the Club Match Report. - 5.6.6.All targets must be shot and Score Sheets mailed to the ARA Business Office by August 1st.
 ARA will sponsor awards for the top finishers as well as individual participant awards.